danielcamacho9712/Wine_Quality_ML_Project/README.md

 </div>
 <p><strong>Figure 2.</strong> Dataset column's histograms

+There wasn't any anomaly present in the features or the output classes in the dataset.<br/>

 We are addressing a classification problem, the desired output labels are bad quality wine that will be represented with a 0 value and good quality wine that will be represented with a 1 value.
 Input features had different scales:<br/>
 1- Fixed acidity: <strong> 0<x<16 </strong></p>